vesuxyz/docs/docs/dev-guides/extensions/build-extension.md

 ---
-id: build-build-extension
+id: build-extension
 title: Build new lending pool extension
 sidebar_label: Build Extension
-sidebar_position: 3
+sidebar_position: 4
-slug: /build/build-extension
+slug: /dev-guides/extensions/build-extension
 ---

 In the last section, we took a detailed look at what Vesu extensions are.
 In this section, we are going to take a deep dive into how you can go about building your first extension.